THE STUDY — A PARTNERSHIP WITH HUMANITIES NORTH DAKOTA

 We bring together some of the nation’s most innovative scholars to explore life’s most important questions—about history, philosophy, culture, identity, and what it means to live a meaningful life.
 Through recorded programs and live virtual events, we make these conversations accessible to individuals and communities across the country.

-Now, in partnership with humanities councils like yours, we’re inviting you to join The Study—not just as a member, but as a collaborator in sustaining lifelong learning and civic engagement in your state.
+Now, in partnership with humanities councils like ours, Humanities North Dakota is inviting us to join The Study as a collaborator in sustaining lifelong learning and civic engagement in our state.

 The Study will launch August 1, 2025 at www.TheStudyND.org (under construction).